Supporting Brain and Body Function for Stroke Patients Through Hyperbaric Oxygen

 Other fall prevention tactics are just as important.
 They are:

-4. Find Helpful Ways to Cope with Stress
+4. Find Helpful Ways to Cope with Stress to Improve Long-Term Health

 Stress is inevitable in life, and the body and mind are biologically equipped to handle it.
-But sometimes, when the stress gets overwhelming, it can negatively impact the brain
+But sometimes, when stress gets overwhelming, it can negatively impact the brain

 Chronic stress can: